-Section 1500 prevents the CFC from hearing a "claim" that a plaintiff also "has pending in any other court."
-The Supreme Court has directed lower courts to interpret "claim" for purposes of Section 1500 in reference to "operative facts" underlying the claim, and not by the legal theory of the claim.
-As the Federal Circuit has explained, "[f]or the Court of Federal Claims to be precluded from hearing a claim under § 1500, the claim pending in another court must arise from the same operative facts."
+Courts directed lower courts to interpret "claim" for purposes of Section 1500 in reference to "operative facts" underlying the claim, and not by the legal theory of the claim.
+91- As the Federal Circuit has explained, "[f]or the Court of Federal Claims to be precluded from hearing a claim under § 1500, the claim pending in another court must arise from the same operative facts."
+92